avand56/avand56.github.io/_pages/cv.md

 ======
 * Thermal Conductivity of an Fe-Ni Alloy and Implications for Heat Flow in the Cores of Terrestrial Bodies
   * [Thesis: Thermal Conductivity of an Fe-Ni Alloy and Implications for Heat Flow in the Cores of Terrestrial Bodies](https://avand56.github.io/files/Thermal Conductivity of an FeNi Alloy and Implications for Heat Flow in the Lunar Core.pdf)
+  * [Thesis: Topographic Effects of Shallow Crustal Earthquakes in the Greater Vancouver Region] (https://avand56.github.io/files/Topographic Effects of Shallow Crustal Earthquakes in the Greater Vancouver Region.pdf)

 Talks